clojusc/friend-oauth2/README.md

 4. `access-token-parsefn` is a provider-specific function which parses the access_token response and returns just the access_token.
 If your OAuth2 provider does not follow the RFC (http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-5.1) then you can pass in a custom function to parse the access-token response.
 See the [Facebook and Github examples][2] for reference.

 5. `config-auth` ...TBD...

+## Changelog 0.0.2 -> 0.0.3

+* Nothing much, just updated versions of dependencies, and ensured tests are still passing.

 ## Changelog 0.0.1 -> 0.0.2